I believe humans can achieve self-discovery though travelling and this can happen as long as we live.

 Self-discovery.
 What it looks like

-Learning to know about myself was a big consequence of realising how important is my time.
+Learning to know about myself was a significant consequence of realising how important is my time.
 I use it to enjoy these simple things.
 But those small things are the things I like.

 What have I realised?